 Having yarrow essential oil in your first aid kit is a must.
-It can be used for a such a wide variety of properties to heal the body when it is suffering from a long list of imbalances.
+It can be used in such a wide variety of ways to heal the body when it is suffering from a long list of imbalances.

 When trying to decide which yarrow to use for what, I use the following criteria.
 The greener yarrow, with the less amount of azulene, has better hormone balancing properties.
 It is the one used in the blends Balance and Cypernium.